Programmer Analyst Jobs in USA with Visa Sponsorship

 Do programmer analyst roles qualify for H-1B specialty occupation status?

 Yes, programmer analyst positions typically qualify as specialty occupations when they require specific technical knowledge in programming languages, database management, and systems analysis.
-The role's combination of technical programming skills and business analysis expertise supports the specialty occupation argument in H-1B petitions.
+The role's combination of technical programming skills and business analysis expertise supports the specialty occupation argument in H-1B visa petitions.

 Which industries sponsor programmer analysts most frequently?